 TASKS: 1.
 Review Subparts B, C, and D of Part 55, which cover the regulatory requirements for operator license eligibility, including medical fitness, exemptions, and the license application process.
 Also review Section 55.47 regarding examination waivers.

 Review IN’s 97-67 and 98-37 and RIS 2001-01 on the OL web site.
-Obtain a copy of and review the background documents (ANSI 3.1, ACAD 10-001, and RG 1.8) that provide guidance regarding licensed operator experience and training.
+Obtain a copy of and review the background documents (ANSI 3.1, ACAD 10-001 Summary document, and RG 1.8) that provide guidance regarding licensed operator experience and training.
 Familiarize yourself with the guidelines for other staff positions, focus primarily on licensed operators and senior operators.
 Although you should focus primarily on the current version of each document, peruse previous versions (i.e., ANSI 18.1-1971 and 3.1-1981, and RG 1.8, Rev. 2) to get a sense of the evolutionary changes affecting licensed operators.

 3. Obtain and review copies of the background documents (ANSI 3.4-1996, RG 1.134, Rev. 3, and INs 91-08, 94-14 and 04-20) that provide guidance regarding licensed operator medical qualifications.
 Many licensees are still using the previous version of each document, so review them as well.